 - Relatable characters

 In every instance, visuals will speak louder than words.

 90% of information transmitted to the brain is visual.
 While words and text have to be absorbed and understood, MIT neurologists have shown the brain can identify imagery in as little as 13 milliseconds.
 These visuals can evoke an emotional and visceral response that resonates.

 People don’t want to watch PowerPoints with bullet points.
 They want to be shown how the underlying facts affect the real world.
-They want to feel and experience!

 Strong visuals that demonstrate the effect of the message help with what neuropsychologists call encoding.
 Encoding is the biological process in which the brain perceives information.
 As information travels to the hippocampus, it is analyzed by the brain where a decision is made about where to store it.
 Visuals improve the encoding process as information is stored.
 Adding sounds, such as music or narration, stimulates the other senses and can magnify the encoding process.

 Wild Agency combines award-winning video production with data and strategy to supercharge your conservation campaigns.

 We know it can be hard to break through the noise online.
 Audiences want to hear from you.
 They’re looking for compelling media and conservation solutions that will help save the planet, but it is hard to break through all the clutter and incorrect information that’s online.